Beyond!

-Plot
+Synopsis

-The series follows a group of mismatched superheroes and supervillains — Hank Pym, the Wasp, Gravity, Medusa, Firebird, Alyosha Kravinoff, Venom (Mac Gargan), The Hood and the Space Phantom —who have been abducted by a cosmic entity, supposedly The Beyonder, to the alien Battleworld for unknown purposes.
+The series follows a group of mismatched superheroes and supervillains — Hank Pym, Wasp, Gravity, Medusa, Firebird, Alyosha Kravinoff, Venom (Mac Gargan), the Hood and a Space Phantom —who have been abducted by a cosmic entity, supposedly The Beyonder, to the alien Battleworld for unknown purposes.
 Deathlok was later introduced to the roster.

-Synopsis
+Plot

 A mysterious man buries three recently killed familiar aliens (Bi-Beast, a Skrull, and a Kree), the newest of many corpses in a huge graveyard.
-Meanwhile, on Earth, the fledgling hero Gravity, defeats Brushfire in a quick fight, then examines a teleportation device that takes him to outer space.
+Meanwhile, on Earth, the fledgling hero Gravity defeats Brushfire in a quick fight, then examines a teleportation device that takes him to outer space.
 He awakens, meeting Spider-Man, Medusa, Firebird, Wasp, Venom (Mac Gargan, formerly the Scorpion), Hank Pym, Kraven the Hunter (Alyosha Kravinoff), and the Hood.
-Shortly after, a being, apparently the Beyonder, appears and claims that if they slay their enemies, they will have rewards in a nod to "Secret Wars".
+Shortly after, a being, apparently the Beyonder, appears and claims that if they kill their enemies, they will have rewards in a nod to "Secret Wars".
 Venom promptly attacks Spider-Man, impaling him and demanding his reward.
 As Spider-Man apparently dies, he mistakes Medusa for Mary Jane Watson.
 She then retaliates, and after a quick argument with the others, uses her hair to whip Venom.
 The sonic booms hitting his body cause him potentially fatal damage, and when the others distract her, Venom runs away, destroying the ship's controls.

-Gravity attempts to steer the ship but is unable to control it and it crashes into the planet below.
+Gravity attempts to steer the ship, but is unable to control it and it crashes into the planet below.
 Medusa protects the others, using her hair like an airbag, but she is injured in the leg.
 Pym uses a shrunken medpack in his pocket and tends to her injury, when a mysterious man named Michael appears.
 Pym pulls out a shrunken Quinjet, and Michael says that flying is a bad idea.
 The group disembarks, only to be pursued by Dragon Man, who destroys the new jet.
 Michael then morphs, revealed to be Deathlok, while Spider-Man gets up, apparently undeceased.